 There were even more babies on display in this room, some stillborn and some murdered.
 At one point, I just stood and stared at one such display, contemplating the fact that I was looking at real children, and became overwhelmingly sad.
 There was a large urn which had once contained the body of a child who had climbed in there to escape a fire, but later died as a result of what is labelled as an ‘asphyxial death burn‘.
 There was also the body of a toddler who had been drowned, next to which someone had left a teddy bear and a small piece of candy.
 It was somewhat comforting to know that these children weren’t always seen as just specimens.

-Si-Ouey was a Chinese immigrant who moved to Thailand in 1944, where he killed multiple children before eating their hearts and livers, which he believed made him powerful and even immortal.
+Si-Ouey was a Chinese immigrant who moved to Thailand in 1944, where he was said to have killed multiple children before eating their hearts and livers, which he believed made him powerful and even immortal.
 The exact number of his victims remains unknown, but stories range from half a dozen to dozens, then, from more ambitious sources, to hundreds.
-In the 1950’s, he was caught and sentenced to death by hanging.
-His body has remained on display ever since as a deterrent to anyone who dare repeat his crimes.
-His morbid legacy also lives on through Thai parents who tell their children stories about him to scare them into behaving well.
-‘Be good, or See-Oui will come and get you!‘ There is a movie adaptation of his story, ‘Zee Oui‘.
-See the trailer below:
+In the 1950’s, he was caught and sentenced to death by firing squad.
+His body has remained on display ever since as a deterrent to anyone who dares to repeat his crimes.
+His morbid legacy lived on for decades through Thai parents who told their children “be good, or Si-Ouey will come and get you!”
+There is also a movie adaptation of his story, ‘Zee Oui‘.